 - Galâ (bravery).
 To be brave is another thing that isn’t always easily understood.
 It is not fearlessness.
 Bravery is doing something in spite of fear.
 And bravery is living up to the virtues even when it is inconvenient or when everyone around you disregards them.
 It’s also about having the fortitude to admit a mistake or flaw, as well as face consequences for one’s wrongdoings.

 An example of Gauls (also called Celts in the Classical world) is illustrated in Phillip Freeman’s ‘the Philosopher and the Druids‘ (Kindle edition) speaks of the account Alexander the Great’s general Ptolemy on the matter of Gaulish bravery:

 “But the leader of the Celtic band soberly looked Alexander in the eye and said, “Nothing.
 We honor the friendship of a man like you more than anything in the world, but we are afraid of nothing at all.
 Except,” he added with a grin, “that the sky might fall down on our heads!”

 - Burriâ (pride).
 In the “over culture” we’re often taught that this is not a virtue.
 However, pride is not synonymous with arrogance.
 Being proud of one’s deeds is virtuous and can inspire others to also be virtuous.
 Whereas arrogance is for the self and doesn’t benefit anyone else.
-When your pride is used to harm others, it is no longer truly pride.
+Pride also is about fostering a sense of self worth, and in turn recognising the worth of others.
 When in line with the other virtues, pride can help foster a sense of community and commitment to the common good.